 7. What is the UK Inheritance Tax rate?

 Currently, you will pay an inheritance tax rate of 40% on your taxable estate.
-However, estate values can be reduced in many situations.
+However, estate values can be reduced in many situations, as detailed later on.

 8. How to pay less Inheritance Tax